Our Mission & History

 As Emory’s only undergraduate impact investing group, we aim to close the micro-business gap through short-term debt investments to entrepreneurs in the Atlanta community.

 We provide microloans ranging from $5k-15k to local entrepreneurs who lack access to capital.

 Our aim is to close the micro-business gap in historically underserved communities by increasing the number of successful small businesses.

 We direct our efforts in pursuit of this goal by providing early-stage financing, knowledge, and networks necessary for the sustainable growth of a business.

 Emory Impact Investing Group was founded in 2014 with the intent to bridge micro-business gaps in the metro Atlanta area.

-As shown through the research of Dr. Peter Roberts, at Emory University, Goizueta Business School, there is little difference in the number of large businesses between low- and high- poverty residential neighborhoods.
+As shown through the research of Dr. Peter Roberts, at Emory University, Goizueta Business School, there is little difference in the number of large businesses between historically low- and high- poverty residential neighborhoods.
 However, there is a substantial gap in the number of micro-businesses per capita in high-poverty neighborhoods.